Contact us for expert advice.

 You should apply as soon as you believe you have a disability that will prevent you from working for at least 12 months even if the 12 months has not yet passed.

 Is there a limit to the length of time I will receive benefits?

 Yes.
-You will get benefits until you reach your retirement age, or your disability improves to a point where you can work full-time for more than 9 months, or if your income improves while you are receiving SSI benefits.
+You will get benefits until you reach your retirement age, or your disability improves to a point where you can work full-time, or if your income improves while you are receiving SSI benefits.

 How much money will I receive when I am awarded SSD or SSI benefits?